John C. Graves: Written Work

-In addition his 1971 doctoral dissertation entitled The Conceptual Foundations of Contemporary Relativity Theory and his 1972 MIT Report on Undergraduate Housing in the 1970s, Graves wrote and published an autobiography entitled Many Roads Traveled.
+In addition to his 1971 doctoral dissertation entitled The Conceptual Foundations of Contemporary Relativity Theory and his 1972 MIT Report on Undergraduate Housing in the 1970s, Graves wrote and published an autobiography entitled Many Roads Traveled.

 Honors & Legacy

 Graves received a number of accolades for his philanthropy and charity.
 The Gay and Lesbian Foundation of Florida honored Graves with a humanitarian award.
 In 2001, the Association of Fundraising Professionals honored Graves as an outstanding philanthropist for his charity, making him the first openly gay man to receive said honor.
 Thanks to his work and donations, the Stonewall Library and Archives named the John C. Graves Reading Room in his honor.
 The Sunshine Cathedral of the Metropolitan Community Church also named and dedicated its John C. Graves building to the legacy and contribution of Graves’ philanthropic work.